 “Do I have to be on blood pressure drugs the rest of my life?”

 Did you ask this question when your doctor handed you the prescription he wrote at the end of your last physical exam?
-You might have been surprised that your blood pressure was high, or maybe this was a health issue you both had been keeping an eye on.
+You might have been surprised that your blood pressure was high, or maybe this was a health issue you had both been keeping an eye on.
 Either way, it isn’t a good feeling to be told your only option is medication.

 You know high blood pressure can lead to other dangerous health conditions and outcomes, but isn’t there a way to avoid being hogtied to medications for the rest of your life?
 Today’s doctors screen their patients’ blood pressure as standard operating procedure every time they come in for an exam, and a large percentage of the population over the age of fifty is taking a blood pressure medication prescribed by their physician.